larytet/MyPerfectThings/shopping_trolley.md

 from home a shopping trolley can often be seen.
 A trolley is not an exclusive attribute of grand moms anymore.
 There are producers out there who attempt to redefine a trolley  - see, for example [Hook and Go](http://www.hookandgo.com/) trolley, [Tura](http://amzn.eu/b110UiD), [Royal](http://amzn.eu/6igbzv2)

-The existing trolleys are not reliable, clunky things.
+The existing trolleys are clunky, not reliable things.
 The market is highly fragmented.
 A large company with two or three well positioned products can conquer the market completely.